2016rshah/article-generator/README.md

 Content management system: the users of the app (like the committee chairs or crisis staff) can manage the articles without having to touch anything tech-related.
 They just type their content into a form and this app will take care of the rest.

 ##CSS?
-Custom style sheets: basically makes it look like CNN articles.
+Cascading style sheets: basically makes it look like CNN articles.
 Not really relevant to the title but (as I mentioned earlier) who doesn't love acronyms that start with C?

 ##How To
 Need to create your own CNN article (for MUN or otherwise)?
 Just head over to [the site](http://cnn.rshah.io/) and click new article.
 You can specify the title, author, date, and content.
 In the content text field line-breaks will be respected.